Surface heating steers planetary-scale ocean circulation

 In the previous subsection, we considered the short-term and long-term ramifications of reducing surface buoyancy flux gradients on the ocean circulation.
 A natural follow-up question is: How would the circulation respond to an increase in meridional surface buoyancy flux gradients?
-Here, we analyze two surface buoyancy perturbation experiments where we increase the meridional surface heat contrast by $+7.5\;\mathrm{W}\,\mathrm{m}^{-2}$ and $+15\;\mathrm{W}\,\mathrm{m}^{-2}$ at the latitude of western boundary separation for subtropical gyres using the heat flux perturbation map in Fig.~\ref{fig:expt_config}b.
+Here, we analyze two surface buoyancy perturbation experiments where we increase the meridional surface heat contrast by $+15\;\mathrm{W}\,\mathrm{m}^{-2}$ and $+30\;\mathrm{W}\,\mathrm{m}^{-2}$ at the latitude of western boundary separation for subtropical gyres using the heat flux perturbation map in Fig.~\ref{fig:expt_config}b.

-Similar to the reduced surface buoyancy flux contrast experiments, the anomalies in the Atlantic Ocean in the increased surface buoyancy flux contrast experiments are induced more quickly than in the Pacific (compare the red bar graphs in Fig.~\ref{fig:linear_fit_first10}), with the Atlantic gyres in the $+15\;\mathrm{W}\,\mathrm{m}^{-2}$ simulation intensifying by $\approx20\%$ after 15 years.
-A linear regression model of the form:
+Similar to the reduced buoyancy flux contrast experiments, the anomalies in the Atlantic Ocean in the increased buoyancy flux contrast experiments are induced more quickly than in the Pacific Ocean(compare the red bar graphs in Fig.~\ref{fig:linear_fit_first10}), with the Atlantic gyres in the $+30\;\mathrm{W}\,\mathrm{m}^{-2}$ simulation intensifying by $\sim30\%$ after 15 years.
+We apply a linear regression model,

-is applied, using outputs from the first decade of both the reduced and increased surface buoyancy flux contrast experiments.
-In this equation, $\Delta \psi$ is the change in gyre circulation, and $m = \Delta \psi / \Delta B$ represents the variation in circulation due to the surface buoyancy contrast $\Delta B$.
+to the outputs from the first decade of both the reduced and increased buoyancy flux contrast experiments.
+In~\eqref{eq:lin_reg}, $\Delta \psi$ is the change in gyre circulation, and $m$ the variation in circulation per unit anomalous surface buoyancy flux contrast $\Delta B$.
 The regression model predicts a strong linear behavior with reference to the applied surface buoyancy flux contrast for the Atlantic and North Pacific subtropical gyres (inferred from the high $\mathcal{R}^2$ scores in Table~\ref{T3:linear_gyres}).
-Variations in the South Pacific subtropical gyre due to an applied surface buoyancy contrast in the first 10 years is negligible (Table~\ref{T3:linear_gyres}).